jrb-s2c-github/atomika/README.md

 a BOM be generated from this?
 8) HAProxy should be able to run on one of the K8S nodes - will it work when it is configured to listen on a different port?
 9) Add support for other Linux distro's using some sort of templating, starting with the undocumented ARCH linux/ Raspberry PI's
 10) Jetpack should not delete namespaces everytime, it should only deploy what has changed
-11) Having PowerShell commands to create Ubuntu VM's running inside Windows HyperV is good, but surely the user experience can be improved
-12) Find a way to configure Ubuntu from scripts instead of having to do it using mouse clicks.
+11) Find a way to configure Ubuntu from scripts instead of having to do it using mouse clicks.
 Can CloudInit do this?
-13) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.
+12) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.
+13) Switch of password signin for atomika-portal

 # Common problems